East Northamptonshire

-East Northamptonshire was from 1974 to 2021 a local government district in Northamptonshire, England.
+East Northamptonshire was a local government district in Northamptonshire, England, from 1974 to 2021.
 Its council was based in Thrapston and Rushden.
-Other towns include Oundle, Raunds, Irthlingborough and Higham Ferrers.
+Other towns included Oundle, Raunds, Irthlingborough and Higham Ferrers.
 The town of Rushden was by far the largest settlement in the district.
 The population of the district at the 2011 Census was 86,765.

 The district bordered onto the Borough of Corby, the Borough of Kettering, the Borough of Wellingborough, the Borough of Bedford, the City of Peterborough, the District of Huntingdonshire, South Kesteven District and the unitary authority county of Rutland.

 The district was formed on 1 April 1974, under the Local Government Act 1972, by a merger of the municipal borough of Higham Ferrers, with the urban districts of Irthlingborough, Oundle, Raunds and Rushden, along with Oundle and Thrapston Rural District, and Newton Bromswold from Wellingborough Rural District.

 Much of the district was home to Rockingham Forest, once a Royal hunting forest which takes its name from the village of Rockingham where William I built a castle.

 The district was home to several of Northamptonshire's airfields including Spanhoe, King's Cliffe, Deenethorpe, Polebrook, Chelveston and Lyveden.